People of diamonds

-The employee profile of the mining industry is changing to reflect the people of South Africa.
+The employee profile of the mining industry has changed significantly, reflecting more accurately the demographics of the country.
 The 2004 Mining Charter provided a framework for the entry, at all levels, of historically disadvantaged South Africans into the industry, including women.
-The Department of Mineral Resources (DMR) and mining companies encourage women to be active at all levels in the industry.
-The Mining Charter set a target of 10% for women in core mining jobs and by 2018 overall representation had reached 14%.
+The Department of Mineral Resources and Energy (DMRE) and mining companies encourage women to be active at all levels in the industry.
+The Mining Charter set a target of 10% for women in core mining jobs and by 2022 overall representation had reached 154%.

 Where possible, the diamond mining industry prioritises recruitment from areas close to its operations, to foster a stable and cohesive workforce and to contribute to the development of local communities.

 Key figures in the South African diamond mining industry